editid0/placer/README.md

 # placer
 A multiplayer game where players can draw on a canvas, inspired by r/place

+## AI Usage
+I used AI for explaining why stuff doesn't work, so for debugging, I didn't use AI to generate large parts of the code, I would estimate about 2-3% AI usage in the code overall.

 # .env File
 ```env
 SECRET_KEY=YourPassword